Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 Starting with version xxxxx, as of Aug, 2023, we have upgraded this template to use the Amplitude Browser SDK 2.0 for data collection.
 In Amplitude Browser SDK 2.0, we have deprecated client-side user agent parsing in favor of server-side user agent parsing.
 [More details](https://github.com/amplitude/Amplitude-TypeScript/tree/v1.x/packages/plugin-user-agent-enrichment-browser).

+To avoid breaking changes in chart analytics, we provide the option to enable client-side parsing by simply checking the check box.
+You can also choose which user agent field (OS name, OS version, device manufacture, and device model) you want to enrich by checking the checkbox accordingly.

-To avoid breaking changes in chart analytics, we provide the option to enable client-side parsing.
-If you are a new user.
-We highly recommend adopting use server-side parsing, the new enrichment strategy offers more accurate result.
+If you are a new user, we highly recommend adopting server-side parsing by leaving this checkbox empty as the new enrichment strategy offers more accurate result.

 ##### Default Event Tracking

-This section include:
+Check this checkbox to enable default event tracking and configure the following default tracking events

 - Attribution Tracking
 - Page View Tracking